FinDeckDao/findeck.io/README.md

 dfx start --clean --host 127.0.0.1:8000
 ```

-Running this will present you with a WebBased Dashboard at a urls that looks
+Running this will present you with a WebBased Dashboard at a url (likely with a
+different port number) that looks similar to
-similar to `http://localhost:52733/_/dashboard`.
-This is an environment similar
+`http://localhost:52733/_/dashboard`.
+This is an environment similar to the IC
-to the IC but running locally for development purposes.
+but running locally for development purposes.

+Using this you can see data related to the canisters deployed.

 It's helpful to leave this running while you're doing development work.